Tips & Tricks For Adults

 Listening to Music With a Cochlear Implant

-Nine out of ten MED-EL recipients surveyed said that music sounds pleasant through their cochlear implant*.
-This is partly down to the design of our cochlear implants, which closely mimic natural hearing.
-But it’s also through practice: The more you listen to music, the more you’ll be able to appreciate it.
-It’s never too early or too late to start practicing music training with your cochlear implant so here are some simple tips to help you to enjoy music with your cochlear implant.
+The more you listen to music, the more you’ll be able to appreciate it.
+It’s never too early or too late to start practicing music training with your cochlear implant, so here are some simple tips to help you to enjoy music with your cochlear implant.

-If possible, listen to familiar tunes.
-The music you listened to when you were younger may be easier to understand as your memory helps fill in the gaps.
+If you lost your hearing later in life, try listening to familiar tunes.
+The music you listened to when you were younger may be easier to understand since your memory can help fill in the gaps.

-Use headphones or direct audio input via an Assistive Listening Device—such as AudioLink— to gain the best sound quality.
+Use headphones, direct streaming, or direct audio input via an Assistive Listening Device—such as AudioLink—for the best sound quality.
+Listen in a quiet environment with minimal background noise so you don’t get distracted.

 Read CI recipient Mary Beth’s story about rediscovering music with her cochlear implants.
 She also shares her recommendations for music training software and apps.